 This keyboard's price is much too high for the features it offers.

 Con No metal backplate

 The HHKB lacks a metal backplate.
-Most decent mechanical keyboards have a metal backplate that is usually mounted to the undersides of the PCB.
-Notably the main reason for this, aside from increased build quality, is to add more stability by dampening the vibrations during use.
+Most decent mechanical keyboards have a metal backplate that is usually mounted to the underside of the PCB.
+The inclusion of such a plate, aside from increased build quality, adds more stability by dampening vibration during use.

-Due to the nature of the Topre switch, customisation is very limited for Topre.
-With Cherry MX switches for instance it is easy to swap out the switches and buy Cherry MX switch as it is.
-For Topre switch, one needs to buy a keyboard with the right set of rubber domes/cups to replace it for theirs.
-This leads to generally higher cost for customisation overall.
+Due to the nature of the Topre switch, customization is very limited.
+On other keyboards, like those with Cherry MX switches, it is easy to swap switches.
+With Topre switches, this is only possible if a keyboard with the right set of rubber domes/cups is bought.
+This leads to a higher customization cost.